ThomasCarroll/htqc/r_course/introToR_Session1.md

 R objects (s3 and s4)
 =========================================================
-Now we know the structure and class of the htest object we can access the **slots** realting to information we want just as with a named list.
+Now we know the structure and class of the htest object we can access the **slots** containing information we want just as with a named list.

 The p-value